Slackwise/notes/unix.md

 ### Interactive vs Non-Interactive Shell
 An interactive shell is one that allows a user to *interact* with it.
 A non-interactive shell is any shell that is not user facing, such as a sub-shell in a script, or invoked by a program.

 Some shells will execute scripts for an interactive but **not** a login shell.
-This is shell dependent, but is not a POSIX standard.
+This is shell dependent, and is not a POSIX standard.
+(Bash's files are documented on the [[Bash]] page.)

-Bash will `source` the system-wide `/etc/bash.bashrc` config file first, followed by the invoking user's `~/.bashrc`.